 Before explaining how a chimney liner can benefit you, you must first know the types of chimney liners and when to use them.

 Most homes with a chimney were originally constructed with a clay or ceramic liner.
 These are often used when a home is first built because they’re inexpensive and work well with a properly maintained, or brand new, open fireplace chimney.

-However, clay chimney liners are not the most durable and can crack under extreme weather changes and conditions.
+However, clay chimney liners are not the most durable and can crack and erode under extreme weather changes and conditions.
 Living in Chicago, you know that the weather is anything but predictable.

 Another type of chimney liner is the aluminum liner.
-Aluminum liners are very durable, but are only suitable for gas fireplaces.
-They retain the heat well and keep your chimney walls protected.
+Aluminum liners are very durable but are only suitable for gas furnaces and water heaters, not fireplaces.
+They retain the heat well and keep your chimney walls protected from condensation.

-Stainless steel chimney liners are extremely durable and perfect for wood-burning fireplaces.
+Stainless steel chimney liners are extremely durable and perfect for wood-burning fireplaces and gas furnaces and water heater appliances.
 People often get a steel liner to upgrade from their old clay or ceramic one.
 Steel chimney liners will keep your chimney walls safe and protected for many years to come.

 Chimney Liner Benefits

-When your chimney can’t effectively release smoke outside, it greatly increases the risk of a chimney fire.
+When your chimney can’t effectively release by-products of combustion outside, it greatly increases the risk of a chimney fire.
 Plus, soot and creosote can more easily form on your chimney walls than it can in a chimney liner which means you’ll have to have your chimney cleaned more often.